MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-advanced-diagnostics-health-check.md

 You can verify if this service is running by the following command: sc query GlobalSecureAccessPolicyRetrieverService
-If the Global Secure Access Policy Retriever Service is not running, start it from the services.msc.
+If the Global Secure Access Policy Retriever Service isn't running, start it from the services.msc.
 If the service fails to start, look for errors in the event viewer.

 ### Driver running
 You can verify that the driver is running by using the following command: sc query GlobalSecureAccessDriver
-If the driver is not running:
+If the driver isn't running:

 Search for event 304 in the Global Secure Access client in the event log.
-If the driver is not running, reboot the machine.
+If the driver isn't running, reboot the machine.
 Run sc query GlobalSecureAccessDriver again.
-If the issue is not resolved, re-install the client.
+If the issue isn't resolved, reinstall the client.

 ### Client tray application running
 The GlobalSecureAccessClient.exe process runs the client UX (the system tray icon).
-If you cannot see the Global Secure Access icon in the system tray, you can run it from the following path:
+If you can't see the Global Secure Access icon in the system tray, you can run it from the following path:
 C:\Program Files\Global Secure Access Client\GlobalSecureAccessClient.exe

 ### Forwarding profile registry exists
 This test verifies that the following registry key exists:
 Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Global Secure Access Client\ForwardingProfile

-If the key does not exist, try to force forwarding policy retrieval:
+If the key doesn't exist, try to force forwarding policy retrieval:

-Delete the Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Global Secure Access Client\ForwardingProfileVersion registry key, if exists.
+Delete the Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Global Secure Access Client\ForwardingProfileVersion registry key, if it exists.
 Restart the service Global Secure Access Policy Retriever Service Check if the registry keys above were created.
 If not, look for errors in the event viewer.